sudhakar434/01/ubuntu/terminal.md

 mount -rw -o remount /
 sudo passwd <user>

 # remove password prompt for a user
 sudo visudo
 # add this at the *end*
 <username> ALL=(ALL) NOPASSWD: ALL

+# show who is logged on and what they are doing
+w
 ```

 #### zip